kouhei1970/atomfly_kanazawa/m5fly_joyc/README.md

-# atomfly2 controller
+# M5Fly JoyC Controller

-Change the mac address to that of atomfly's M5Atom lite.
+Change the MAC Address to that of your M5flys.